alirzamahmoodi/whole-body-pet-from-ct/README.md

 - Alireza Mahmoodi

 This repository implements a model to generate synthetic PET images from CT scans using a conditional GAN framework.
 The model employs a ResUNet++ generator and a multi-scale PatchGAN discriminator.
-The codebase is heavily inspired by [Salehjahromi's Synthetic PET from CT](https://github.com/WuLabMDA/Synthetic-PET-from-CT/) and integrates modifications for handling multi-scale discriminator and efficient testing workflows.
+The research is inspired by the paper published in [Cell Reports Medicine](https://doi.org/10.1016/j.xcrm.2024.101463) by Salehjahromi et al. The codebase is forked from [Synthetic PET from CT](https://github.com/WuLabMDA/Synthetic-PET-from-CT/) and integrates modifications for handling multi-scale discriminator and efficient testing workflows.

 ## Features